 Robotics which helps children in hospital classrooms

 The teachers of South Madrid Hospital Classrooms are using robotics and 3D printing to make the children’s stay easier and to stimulate their learning.
-In 2017, their project was shortlisted by RetoTech of the Endesa Foundation and they will take part again this year.

 A new day is starting and Julia García, primary teacher, arrives at the classroom.
 It wouldn’t be so different to other classes at any school, if it wasn’t for the fact that it takes place in the Paediatrics Unit of the Getafe University Hospital.
 Nor will she find the same children that she taught the previous day: some will have gone home already while others will have only just arrived.